marcossantiago/kubernetes-workshop/01_intro.md

  - System architecture that uses multiple small services
  - Each one has a simple, well-defined job
  - As opposed to "monolithic" architectures
- - Lightweight SOA
+ - Lightweight Service-oriented architecture (SOA)
  - Composable
   - Talk over APIs
-  - REST and HTTP, GRPC
+  - REST & HTTP / gRPC
  - May use multiple languages
- - Scale *out* as opposed to *up*
+ - Scale *OUT* as opposed to *UP*

 ---

 ## Containers

  - Portable format for developing and deploying applications
- - Almost synonymous with microservices
+ - Almost synonymous with Microservices
- - Also great fit for Devops
+ - Also great fit for DevOps

 ---

-## Orchestration
+## Coordination Challenges

  - Splitting a monolith into dozens of pieces..
  - How do we manage all of these?